Athenea del Castillo

-Athenea del Castillo Beivide (born 24 October 2000) is a Spanish professional footballer who plays as a forward for Liga F club Real Madrid CF and the Spain women's national team.
+Athenea del Castillo Beivide (born 24 October 2000), known as Athenea, is a Spanish professional footballer who plays as a winger for Liga F club Real Madrid CF and the Spain national team.

 Club career

 Early career

-Athenea started playing at Reocín in Cantabria at the age of 11, later moving to Ave Fénix Racing where she remained until the end of the 2018–19 Segunda División season, her time there encompassing a 2017 merger whereby the team became part of Racing Santander.
+Athenea started playing at Reocín in Cantabria at the age of 11.
+Later she moved to Ave Fénix Racing where she remained until the end of the 2018–19 Segunda División season, scoring 37 goals in 46 games.
+Her time there encompassed a 2017 merger whereby the team became part of Racing Santander.

 Deportivo

 In August 2019, it was announced that Athenea would be joining the newly promoted Primera División club, Deportivo Abanca, without the permission of her old club who tried to retain her registration, while the Galicians maintained their offer of a professional contract took precedence.
 Finally, in September, Racing Féminas formally allowed her transfer.

 On 8 September 2019, Athenea made her Primera División debut for Deportivo against RCD Espanyol and scored her first goal on 19 January 2020.
+In its first season the team was one of the revelations of the championship and finished in fourth position.
+The following year, and after numerous casualties, the team suffered throughout the course until finally losing the category on the penultimate matchday after suffering a defeat against Real Betis.
+At the end of the championship and her contract, she signed for the Real Madrid, a team qualified to compete in the Champions League.

 Real Madrid

 On 26 July 2021, following Deportivo's relegation, it was announced that she would be joining Real Madrid.
+Her debut with the Real Madrid took place in the continental competition.
+The first leg of the qualifying round against Manchester City ended with a 1-1 draw, where Athenea was named one of the most outstanding players in the match.
+Just a few days later she made her debut in the League Championship in the defeat against Levante UD.
+In an irregular performance of the team during the first months of competition, Athenea was one of the players with the best performance, being chosen by Real Madrid fans as the best player of the month of September.
+Her first goal as a Real Madrid player was on matchday eleven against Villarreal CF, opening scoring in the 2-0 victory.

+Noted for her dominant verticality and dribbling in the championship, she and teammate Esther González were hailed for their performances in the 3-1 victory against Madrid CFF that seemed to certify the new direction of the team, more consolidated and tactically structured.

+According to a statistical report published by the digital sports newspaper Relevo in October 2022, Athenea was the Liga F winger with the most successful dribbles.

 International career

-Athenea was called into the Spain U19 squad for the 2018 UEFA Women's Under-19 Championship in Switzerland, where the team won the title; she was also part of the squad that finished runners-up in the same competition a year later.
-She made her senior international debut in October 2020, becoming the first serving Deportivo player to gain a full cap.
+Athenea was called into the Spain U19 squad for the 2018 UEFA Under-19 Championship in Switzerland, where the team won the title.
+She was also part of the squad that finished runners-up in the same competition a year later.